corda/corda-docs-portal/content/en/platform/corda/1.0/cenm/workflow.md

 ## Example

 This sample workflow plugin creates a request file in *basedir* when the Identity Manager received a certificate signing request, user can then approve or reject the request by moving the request files to *approved* or *rejected* folder.
-The certificate signing process will then issue a certificate for the request (require signer configuration), and move the request files to *done* folder
+The certificate signing process will then issue a certificate for the request (require signer configuration), and move the request files to *done* folder.

 Config file: